Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Preliminaries

 for $a,b,c\in\{0,1\}$.
 Toffoli gate can be efficiently decomposed into $CNOT, H, S,$ and $T$ gates~\cite{NC00} and hence it is considered as an elementary quantum gate in this paper.
 It is easy to see that a NAND gate can be implemented by a Toffoli gate: $\text{Toffoli}\ket{a}\ket{b}\ket{1}=\ket{a}\ket{b}\ket{\text{NAND}(a,b)}$, where $\text{NAND}(a,b)=0$, if $(a,b)=(1,1)$, and $\text{NAND}(a,b)=1$, otherwise.
-In particular, Toffoli gate together with ancilla preparation are universal for classical computation, that is for any classical function, we can implement it as (controlled) quantum one and the total quantum elementary gates will be the same order of the classical ones.
+In particular, Toffoli gate together with ancilla preparation are universal for classical computation, that is for any classical function, we can implement it as (controlled) quantum one, although at a non-negligible cost due to the reversibility of quantum circuits. \begin{theorem}[\cite{Bennett89,LS90}] Given any $\epsilon>0$ and any classical computation with running time $T$ and space complexity $S$, there exists an equivalent reversible classical computation with running time $O(T^{1+\epsilon}/S^\epsilon)$ and space complexity $O(S(1+\ln(T/S)))$. \end{theorem}